pdm-project/tox-pdm/README.md

 1. `isolated_build` must be set to `true` otherwise environments will fail to setup.
 2. Make sure you have generated `pdm.lock` before running the test, it will greatly accelerate the testing.
-3. Only write `deps` when you really need dynamic dependency injection, as it will lead to relock when building the environment.